Omarweb/Myreads/README.md

 # MyReads Project

-bookshelf app to manage your reading list and select book you want to read , the books you currently reading and books you have read
+bookshelf app to manage your reading list and select books you want to read ,  books you currently reading and books you have read

 ## Requirements and How to install